bitrise-io/devcenter/_articles/reviews/android-ui-test-on-virtual-devices.md

 published: false

 ---
+## Enable device testing

-First you need to enable device testing to your app, then select a build whose primary workflow Bitrise will extend with our building test, `Gradle Runner` and our `[BETA] Virtual Device Testing for Android` Step.
+First you need to enable device testing to your app, then select a build whose primary workflow Bitrise will extend with our `Gradle Runner` and `[BETA] Virtual Device Testing for Android` Step.

 1. First you have to turn on `Device Testing` on the app's `Settings` tab.
 Toggle the switch to the right in the upper right corner of `Device Testing`.

    ![](/img/settings-device-testing.png)

-   Save you some manual config for yourself and let Bitrise add the two steps you need in your primary workflow to perform virtual device testing.
+   Save some manual config for yourself and let Bitrise add the two steps you need in your primary workflow to perform virtual device testing.
 2. From `Settings` go to your app's `Build` page.
-3. Click on a build you want to perform UI testing on.
+3. Click on a build you want to test on a virtual device.
-4. If you have enabled device testing in Step 1., you should find `DEVICE TESTS BETA` next to `APPS & ARTIFACTS` tab.
+4. If you have enabled device testing in Step 1., you should find `DEVICE TESTS BETA` next to `APPS & ARTIFACTS` as a third tab.

    ![](/img/build-device-test.jpg)
 5. Click `add step to primary workflow` to add two steps that you need for UI testing: